react3l/react3l/README.md

 Most of repository's methods are API calls, which can be Promise or Observable (rxjs).

-If the repository data access task is asynchronous and called in an `useEffect()` hook, it must be unsubscribed and cleaned up in the returned cleanup function.
+If a repository data access task is asynchronous and called in an `useEffect()` hook, it must be unsubscribed and cleaned up in the returned cleanup function.
 You should use Observable to handle this.

 All repositories must extend the base Repository class.